mindkin/hourfleet/docs/inthebox.md

 You get a responsive web app that looks and works great on any device.
 You can see an example of what that looks like at [roamride.hourfleet.com](https://roamride.hourfleet.com/signin)

-iPhone and ANdroid apps are coming soon.
+iPhone and Android apps are coming soon.

 Want to see what it looks like?

 Just [Join](https://roamride.hourfleet.com/invite) the roamride network and explore the app yourself.
-ANyone can join, you just need an email address, name and a password.
+Anyone can join, you just need an email address, name and a password.
 You can search for cars, book a car, and even register your own car, if you like.
 Its a good way to kick the tyres and see what it all looks like.

 The app for your network will look similar, with your own colors, icons and customizations.